open-feature/js-sdk-contrib/libs/providers/in-memory/README.md

 # In-Memory Provider

 An *extremely* simple OpenFeature provider, intended for simple demos and as a test stub.
-This package has providers for both `web-sdk` (client-side) and `js-sdk` (server-side).
+This package has providers for both `web-sdk` (client-side) and `js-sdk` (server-side) - `WebInMemoryProvider` and `NodeInMemoryProvider` respectively.

 Flagging decisions are static - evaluation context is ignored.
 The only way to change a flag value is to replace the entire configuration (with `replaceConfiguration`), and this is only intended to be used